 TGaz editors: please change the 11az_D3.0 page 224, line 31- page 225 line 5, as follows:

-The TXVECTOR parameter LTF_REP indicates the number of repetitions of the HE- LTF symbols.
+The TXVECTOR parameter LTF_REP indicates N_LTF_REP, the number of the HE- LTF repetitions.
+A value of N_LTF_REP equal to 1 indicates a single HE-LTF segment without repetition, and a value of N_LTF_REP greater than 1 indicates the use of HE-LTF repetitions.
 For decoding the HE-LTF fields, a PHY-RXLTFSEQUENCE.request primitive issued from the MAC provides the LTF_REP parameter and LTF_OFFSET parameter, which are not encoded in the HE-SIG-A, but included in the preceding Ranging NDP Announcement frame.
 The LTF_OFFSET parameter indicates the number of secure HE-LTF symbols to skip for receiving the corresponding user’s HE-LTF field, e.g., in Figure 27-46d the LTF_OFFSET for the first and second user would be 0 and 4 respectively (#3271).

 TGaz editors: please change the 11az_D3.0 page 225, line 9-11, as follows:

-The number of HE-LTF symbols in an HE Ranging NDP depends on the number of space-time streams N_STS, the number of LTF repetitions LTF_REP, and, when Secure HE-LTFs with randomized LTF sequence are used, the number of users NUM_USERS.
+The number of HE-LTF symbols in an HE Ranging NDP depends on the number of space-time streams N_STS, the number of HE-LTF repetitions N_LTF_REP, and, when Secure HE-LTFs with randomized LTF sequence are used, the number of users NUM_USERS.

 TGaz editors: 11az_D3.0 page 225, line 13, the caption for Figure 27-46b, please replace “LTF_REP” with “N_LTF_REP”.

 TGaz editors: please change the 11az_D3.0 page 225, line 15-30, as follows:

 When the TXVECTOR parameter LTF_KEY is not present, insecure HE-LTFs as defined in Subclause 27.3.11.10 (HE-LTF) are used in the HE Ranging NDP.
-The number of HE-LTF symbols is the product of the number of LTF repetitions LTF_REP and the conventional number of HE-LTF, N_HE-LTF, based on the number of space-time streams N_STS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams).
-The construction of the HE-LTFs in an HE Ranging NDP is done by repeating the steps in Subclause 27.3.6.9 (Construction of HE-LTF) LTF_REP times.
+The number of HE-LTF symbols is the product of the number of HE-LTF repetitions N_LTF_REP and the conventional number of HE-LTF, N_HE-LTF, based on the number of space-time streams N_STS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams).
+The construction of the HE-LTFs in an HE Ranging NDP is done by repeating the steps in Subclause 27.3.6.9 (Construction of HE-LTF) N_LTF_REP times.
 If the TXVECTOR parameter LTF_KEY is not present, neither is the TXVECTOR parameter NUM_USERS, which is then assumed to be 1.

 When the TXVECTOR parameter LTF_KEY is present, Secure HE-LTFs as defined in 27.3.18d (Construction of Secure HE-LTF), are used and the Packet Extension field will be partially replaced by a zero power GI in its first 1.6 μs, see Figure 27-46c (HE Ranging NDP format with Secure HE- LTFs).
 For the secure HE-LTF symbol or packet extension field with zero-power GI, the time domain signal has zero power during the period of GI.
-The total number of HE-LTF symbols is the product of the number of LTF repetitions LTF_REP and NHE-LTF, the number of HE-LTF based on the number of space-time streams NSTS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams). (#2499, #4014)
+The total number of HE-LTF symbols is the product of the number of HE-LTF repetitions N_LTF_REP and NHE-LTF, the number of HE-LTF based on the number of space-time streams NSTS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams). (#2499, #4014)

 TGaz editors: please change the 11az_D3.0 page 226, line 3-8, as follows:

-When the TXVECTOR parameter LTF_KEY is present and the NUM_USERS parameter is larger than 1, the TXVECTOR parameters LTF_KEY, NUM_STS and LTF_REP will be in array form with NUM_USERS entries.
-The number of Secure HE-LTF will depend on the sum of: N_HE-LTF times LTF_REP, across all users.
+When the TXVECTOR parameter LTF_KEY is present and the NUM_USERS parameter is larger than 1, the TXVECTOR parameters LTF_KEY, NUM_STS and N_LTF_REP will be in array form with NUM_USERS entries.
+The number of Secure HE-LTF will depend on the sum of: N_HE-LTF times N_LTF_REP, across all users.
 In this case, the repetitions of the HE-LTF symbols are repetition of the structure for HE-LTF fields.
 The randomized HE-LTF sequences are different for HE-LTF repetitions. (#2357)